Flowers, sake, ski resorts, and centuries-old ruins on the mountaintop

 Make sure to keep an eye out for the city's samurai actors, who hold dramatic sword fights in front of the shrine.

-To see hundreds of modern samurai marching as they once did in ancient Japan, be sure to check out the annual Kenshin Festival which is held at Kasuga in late August.
+To see hundreds of modern samurai marching as they once did in ancient Japan, be sure to check out the annual Kenshin Festival held at Kasuga in late August.

 Located 15 minutes away from Mt.
 Kasuga is Takada Par.
 Over 100,000 visitors flock here every year to see 4,000 cherry blossoms bloom under magical pink and purple lights from early to mid-April.